karatelabs/karate/karate-netty/README.md

 > It is good practice to have the last `Scenario` in the file with an empty description, (which will evaluate to `true`) so that it can act as a 'catch-all' and log or throw an error / `404 Not Found` in response.

 # Request Handling
 The Karate "server-side" has a set of "built-in" variables or helper-functions.
-They have been carefully designed to solve for common matching and processing that you will need to perform against the incoming HTTP request.
+They have been carefully designed to solve for matching and processing that you commonly need to do against the incoming HTTP request.

 You can use these in the "request matcher" described above.
 This is how you can "route" incoming HTTP requests to the blocks of code within the individual `Scenario`-s.
 And you can also use them in the `Scenario` body, to process the request, URL, and maybe the headers, and then form the [response](#response-building).

 > The [`pathParams`](#pathparams) is a special case.
-For each request, it will be initialized only if, and after you have used [`pathMatches`](#pathmatches).
-In other words you have to call `pathMatches` first - typically in the "request matcher" and then you will be able to unpack URL parameters in the `Scenario` body.
+For each request, it will be initialized only if, and after you have used [`pathMatches()`](#pathmatches).
+In other words you have to call `pathMatches()` first - typically in the "request matcher" and then you will be able to unpack URL parameters in the `Scenario` body.

 ## `request`
 This variable holds the value of the request body.
 It will be a JSON or XML object if it can be parsed as such.
 Else it would be a string.